-If everything seems to be in order, there’s another simple fix you can try which is restarting your device.
+If everything seems to be in order, but your headphone jack is not working, there’s another simple fix you can try which is restarting your device.
 This can sometimes solve loads of different smartphone-related problems and takes less than a minute to do.
 Just press and hold the power button, select the restart option, wait for the device to turn back on again, and then check to see if the problem still persists.

 5. Time to call the repairman

 If none of the fixes listed above work, it means that the problem isn’t quite as minor as hoped.
-If your device is still under warranty, the best thing to do is simply contact the retailer or manufacturer, explain the problem, and send it in for repair or replacement.
+If your device is still under warranty, the best thing to do is simply contact the retailer or manufacturer.
+Explain the problem to the company, and send it in for repair or replacement.
 This can take quite some time in some cases, but at least it’s free.

-In case the warranty has expired but you do have phone insurance, just make a claim with your provider.
+In case the warranty has expired you do have phone insurance.
+Just make a claim with your provider.

-The third solution is definitely the worst one, which is to get the device repaired by the manufacturer or someone else who knows what he or she is doing.
+The third solution is definitely the worst one.
+You may have to get the device repaired by the manufacturer or someone else who knows what he or she is doing.
 You’ll have to open up your wallet and pay up to get it fixed, but at least you’ll be able to use the headphone jack again.
 Otherwise, you could just opt for a pair of wireless Bluetooth headphones, which will also solve the problem.
 Well, sort of.